tarantool/metrics/doc/monitoring/plugins.rst

 Metrics plugins
 ===============

-Plugins allow using a unified interface to collect metrics without worrying about the way metrics export is performed.
+Plugins let you collect metrics through a unified interface without worrying about the way metrics export works.
-If you want to use another DB to store metrics data, you can use an appropriate export plugin just by changing one line of code.
+If you want to use another DB to store metrics data, you can enable an appropriate export plugin just by changing one line of code.

 ..  _metrics-plugins-available: